sacha-l/kingston-community-network/README.md

 - **Pilot**: Initital pilot with one or two aps covering core down town block in front of city hall, city park, and boat docking areas
 - **Dashboard**: for businesses who login
 - **Network Design**: Network Design & Engineering, Hardware spec
-- **Partner Sign ups**: Example, South Eastern Telecommunications for supplying internet uplinks
+- **Partner Sign ups**: Example, South Eastern Telecommunications for supplying internet uplinks (secure internet services, secure physical locations and get approval on future locations)
+- **Terms and Conditions
 - ...
 And a lot more but this is good for now :smiley:

 ### License